Available for the following Plan types:

 Once you click on the Segment drop down, you’ll also be able to refer to which filters define the Segment, so you can quickly identify and confirm that it’s the correct cohort of users.

-With this information, you can then watch the relevant sessions for Group B to get a better understanding of what these users (who didn't convert) experienced.
+With this information, you can then watch the relevant sessions for both groups to get a better understanding of what each user experienced.

 Grouping by Properties